Subash-A-A/Subash-A-A/README.md

 - 👋 Hi, I’m Subash
-- 👀 I’m interested in Web development and Game development and watching anime😁😁
+- 👀 I’m interested in Web development, Game development and watching anime😁😁
 - 🌱 I’m currently doing a bachelor's degree in IT.
 - 💞️ I’m looking to collaborate on Web development projects.
 - 📫 Contact me: